AcalaNetwork/Acala/README.md

 Note: This section is still work in progress, we will update more information as we progress.

 ## 2.2.
 Acala Network Economic Model
-The Acala Network Token (ACA) has the following utilities, and the value of ACA will accrue with the increased usage of the network and revenue from stability fees and liquidation penalties
+The Acala Network Token (ACA) features the following utilities, and the value of ACA token will accrue with the increased usage of the network and revenue from stability fees and liquidation penalties
 1. As Network Utility Token: to pay for network fees and stability fees
 2. As Governance Token: to vote for/against risk parameters and network change proposals
 3. As Economic Capital: in case of liquidation without sufficient collaterals